andrewfhw/quill-to-pdf/README.md

 ## Which QuillJS Formatting Features Are Supported?

 Quill offers a wide range of [formatting features](https://quilljs.com/docs/formats/).
-QuillToPDF **does not currently support all Quill formatting features.**
+QuillToPDF **does not currently support all Quill formatting features.** This is because replicating some of the QuillJS formats using PDFKit, which this package relies on, is complicated.

 The following features are **fully** supported: